Skip to main content

 KIBORG Game Cover

-KIBORG is a single player and multiplayer shooter game.
+KIBORG is a single player and multiplayer hack and slash game with a violence theme.
 It was developed by Sobaka Studio and was released on April 30, 2025.
 It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews

-• Engaging and satisfying combat reminiscent of the Batman Arkham series, with a variety of combos and abilities.
+• Combat is fast-paced, fluid, and reminiscent of the Batman Arkham series with satisfying melee combos and a variety of weapons and implants.

 • gameplay

-• “The parry mechanic feels like it was an afterthought; it has use, but it's not really consistent enough to rely on.”
+• “Parry mechanic feels like it was an afterthought; it has use, but not really consistent enough to rely on.”

 • story